vasu2901/fatmug_assignment/Readme.md

 ## Testing

-- The web application should be able to process and handle the provided sample video.
+- The web application will process and handle the provided sample video.
-- Screenshots of the application in action should be saved in the `screenshots/` folder.
+- Screenshots of the application in action will be saved in the `screenshots/` folder.

-## Submission

-- After completing the assignment, upload the project to **GitHub** and provide the repository link.

-## Example Screenshots

-Make sure to add example screenshots of the following:
-1. Video upload page.
-2. Video list view.
-3. Video display page with subtitles and search functionality.